Skip to content

 (vendorname, vendor) = tokens[1:3]

-def __ParseBeginVendor(self, state: dict, tokens: list) -> None:
+def __parse_begin_vendor(self, state: dict, tokens: list) -> None:

-"""Start a block of attributes for a specific vendor."""
+"""Start a block of attributes for a specific vendor.

 raise ParseError(